-This accessibility statement applies to https://livewell.nelincs.gov.uk/ This website is run by North East Lincolnshire Council (NELC), North East Lincolnshire Clinical Commissioning Group (NELCCG) and their partners we want as many people as possible to be able to use this website.
+This accessibility statement applies to livewell.nelincs.gov.uk.
+This website is run by North East Lincolnshire council.
+We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-- All content, with the exception of the ‘Skip Link’, is contained in landmarks, and all HTML is validated against the HTML specification these meet SC 1.3.1 Info and Relationships – Level A
+- All content is contained in landmarks, and all HTML is validated against the HTML specification these meet SC 4.1.1 parsing – Level A

 - All content follows a correct reading sequence, which meets SC 1.3.2 Meaningful Sequence – Level A